Seneca-ICTOER/OPS245/docs/A-Labs/lab3.md

 ```

 11. Answer `y` to accept the required runtime library and proceed with the changes.
-12. After the installation confirm that the application runs.
+12. After the installation, reboot your VM and then confirm that the application runs.
 13. To uninstall OBS try the following commands:

 ```bash